Configure and use return values in Apps Script automation tasks as described in the following sections:

 Type limitations

-Due to differences in the Apps Script and AppSheet type systems, the advanced types defined in the following table are not supported.
+Due to differences in the Apps Script and AppSheet type systems, the advanced type defined in the following table is not supported.

 Type |